The Effect of Knee Injury on the Brain

 Blindfold Step Down

-This was a well written and thought provoking article.
-Since reading it, Smith Performance Center has now started to incorporate blindfolds and stroboscopic glasses with physical therapy and knee group.
-The authors included a photo of exercises that included an athlete performing an exercise while going into knee valgus, which we consider a significant problem.
-Since this is one of the largest indicators of knee injury, I felt the inclusion of this without a comment was interesting.
+Smith Performance Center uses blindfolds, eyes closed exercises, and stroboscopic glasses with physical therapy and PT movement knee group.
+The authors included a photo of exercises that included an athlete performing an exercise while going into knee valgus, which we consider a problem.
+Since this is a predictor of knee injury, the inclusion of this without a comment was interesting.
 Understanding the there is a tendency to develop visual dominance for motor control feedback and control of the injured knee could be a game changer.
 Due to the disruption of the ACL and damage to afferents in the system, it may be impossible to prevent this process from occurring but at the least we need to make changes in the overall plan to account for this problem.

 Want More?
 Check out the following articles: